 GRTs must perform controlled acts authorized to RTs under General Supervision.
 This is due to the nature of their certificate of registration with the CRTO (i.e., temporary certificate with terms, conditions and limitations).
 Therefore, GRT's are not permitted to supervise SRTs in the performance of any intervention that falls under a controlled act authorized to respiratory therapists (e.g., oxygen administration).
+GRT's general supervision requirement does not require co-signing of documentation.
 For more information please see Registration and Use of Title PPG.